silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

   release date of the final stable is not known, then it's ok to give an estimated release schedule.
-* Push the current upstream target branches (e.g. 3.2) to the corresponding security fork to a new branch named for the target release (e.g. 3.2.4).
-Security fixes should be applied to this branch only.
+* Push the current upstream target branches (e.g. 3.2) to the corresponding security fork to the equivalent branch on [silverstripe-security](https://github.com/silverstripe-security).
+  Security fixes should be applied to the branch on this private repository only.
   Once a fix (or fixes) have been applied to this branch, then a tag can be applied, and a private release can then be developed in order to test this release.
+* Once upstream branches are all pushed to the security forks, make sure to merge all security fixes into those branches prior to running cow.
+* Setup a temporary [satis](https://github.com/composer/satis) repository which points to all relevant repositories containing security fixes.
+See below for setting up a temporary satis repository.
 * Once release testing is completed and the release is ready for stabilisation, then these fixes can then be pushed to the upstream module fork, and the release completed as per normal.
   Make sure to publish any draft security pages at the same time as the release is published (same day).
 * After the final release has been published, close related JIRA issues at [open source security jira](https://silverstripe.atlassian.net/secure/RapidBoard.jspa?rapidView=198&view=detail)

 <div class="warning" markdown="1">